-Upon the application of Qantas, the Commission issued, on 02 February 2022, Decision [2022] IASC 201 varying Determination [2022] IASC 102 to permit Jetstar, a wholly-owned subsidiary of Qantas, to utilise the freight capacity on the Vietnam route.
+Upon the application of Qantas, the Commission's Delegate issued, on 8 May 2023, Decision [2023] IASC 205, revoking Determination [2022] IASC 102.

-Other information
+APPENDIX 3 Other information

 Occupational health and safety

 As the staff members of the Secretariat are employees of the Department of Infrastructure, Transport, Regional Development, Communications and the Arts (the Department), they are subject to the same occupational health and safety arrangements as departmental officers.
 The Department's annual report contains details of those arrangements.